MGA Entertainment: Lalaloopsy

 MGA introduced its Lalaloopsy brand in 2010 accompanied by the tagline "Sew Magical, Sew Cute."
 Lalaloopsy dolls were once rag dolls who magically came to life when their last stitch was sewn.
 Each Lalaloopsy doll has a personality reflected by the fabrics used to make them.
 They live happily together in Lalaloopsy Land, a whimsical world full of fun and surprises around every corner.
 Each Lalaloopsy doll comes with his or her own pet.

 Lalaloopsy dolls stand approximately 13 inches tall.
 Large dolls include Rosy Bumps 'n' Bruises, Crumbs Sugar Cookie, Dot Starlight, Peanut Big Top, and many more.
-In Fall 2011, MGA released Suzette La Sweet, a Lalaloopsy collector doll who was sewn from pieces of a duchess' dress.

 The Lalaloopsy line includes Littles dolls, the younger brothers and sisters of Lalaloopsy dolls.
 Just like their older siblings, the Littles magically came to life when their very last stitch was sewn.
 The Lalaloopsy Littles have their own unique personalities and pets.
 There are currently over 30 Lalaloopsy Littles dolls, including Matey Anchors (Marina Anchors' brother), Bundles Snuggle Stuff (Mittens Fluff 'n' Stuff's sister), and Scribbles Splash (Spot Splatter Splash's sister).
-The toy line’s popularity peaked at around 2013.

 Also in the Lalaloopsy line are Mini Lalaloopsy, Lalaloopsy Micros, and Accessories.
 The Accessories line includes outfits and furniture for the Lalaloopsy dolls and Littles dolls, and Mini Lalaloopsy playsets and vehicles.
 Lalaloopsy dolls are sold in-store and online at a variety of retailers.
 On December 7, 2010, Lalaloopsy won the People's Play Award for large dolls.

+The toy line’s popularity peaked at around 2013.
+The line was revamped in 2017 with a Netflix show called We're Lalaloopsy, and the classic dolls returned in 2021 for its 10th anniversary.

 L.O.L.
-Surprise!
+Dolls!

 The toymaker launched the unboxing toy line L.O.L.
-Surprise! ("Lil Outrageous Littles") on December 7, 2016.
+Surprise! ("Li'l Outrageous Littles") on December 7, 2016.
 The brand became a huge success for MGA and the L.O.L.
 Surprise doll assortment was the #1 toy for 2017 through November in the US, according to The NPD Group.
 MGA Entertainment planned to double the sales of L.O.L.
 Surprise toys in 2018.
 Several new higher-priced L.O.L.
 Surprise toys were released over summer including the L.O.L.
 Surprise House, L.O.L.
 Amazing Surprise, and the L.O.L.
 Bigger Surprise!.
 The L.O.L.
 Amazing Surprise Playset was a Top 100 toy on Amazon in November 2019, according to Shareably.

 The L.O.L.
 Surprise brand was expanded in 2019 with the addition of the L.O.L.
 O.M.G. fashion dolls ("Outrageous Millennial Girls").
 The new line received the award of Doll of the Year at 2020's Annual Toy Industry Awards in addition to the main L.O.L.
 Surprise brand winning the Toy of the Year award for a third consecutive year.
-2020 saw the introduction of another spin-off line - the L.O.L.
+2020 saw the introduction of another spin-off line – the L.O.L.
 J.K. mini fashion dolls which were released during that summer.
+They were under fire in 2018 and 2019 for the anatomically correct LOL surprise Boys line.